TomCoulais/Hackathon-DCW2024/README.md

   ```
 ### **3. Configure environment variables:**
 - Duplicate the .env file and rename it to .env.local.
-- Update the values to match your setup (database, email, etc.):
+- Update the values to match your setup (database,user, etc.):
   ```.env
   DATABASE_URL="mysql://user:password@127.0.0.1:3306/database_name"
   ```